makeruniverse/docs/docs/projects/projects.md

-Hey Makers.
+A list of Bachelor projects and individual maker projects that we supported and documented so that you can re-build some of the prototypes at your own pace.
+You will have access to all necessary materials and tools.

-we support student- and team-projects with tools, expertise and, project management.
-We selectively record team sessions for tutorials so that future students can re-build prototypes from former projects.
+Talk to our Head of Maker Universe [@holger.rhinow](../team/team.md/#holger-rhinow) about your project ideas!

-## 2024
+## 2024 <br />

 ### [Smart Clothing by Orhan](./projects/smart-clothing-project.md)